 Wikimedia’s race and gender trouble is well-documented.
 While the reasons for the gap are up for debate, the practical effect of this disparity is not: content is skewed by the lack of participation by women and underrepresented groups.
 This adds up to an alarming absence in an important repository of shared knowledge.

-Art+Feminism is a national campaign improving coverage of cis and transgender women, feminism and the arts on Wikipedia, and at UC Berkeley we will team up with the American Cultures program's Race+Justice edit-a-thon.
-So, bring your laptop, power cord and ideas for entries that need updating or creation!
-For the editing-averse, we urge you to stop by to show your support.
+Art+Feminism is a national campaign improving coverage of cis and transgender women, feminism and the arts on Wikipedia, and at UC Berkeley we will team up with the American Cultures program's Race+Justice Edit-thon.
+So, fire up your laptop and bring ideas for entries that need updating or creation!
+For the editing-hesitant, we urge you to drop-in.
 People of all races and gender identities are invited to participate.
 See below for more information on participation.